CEA - Bank of Canada Undergraduate Student Paper Awards

 Photo: Award winner for Best Research Paper at the Banff Meetings, Ian Sapollnik (The University of British Columbia) for his paper "The Minimum Wage, Earned Income Tax Credit, and the Market for Alternative Credit"

 Up to 10 students will be invited to present their research at the conference.
 The successful candidates should prepare to present their work in a poster session to a select group of evaluators.
-The conference will be held at the RBC Convention Centre in downtown Winnipeg, June 2 - June 3, 2023.
+The conference will be held at Toronto Metropolitan University, May 30 – June 1, 2024.

 Cash prizes of $500 CAD each for the Best Poster Presentation and the Best Paper will be awarded.